-Marital Property Distribution in Owings Mills, MD
+Marital Property Distribution in Baltimore County, MD

 Specializing in Family Law and Marital Property Distribution

 Navigating a divorce is rarely easy, even if you’ve done everything right with a prenuptial agreement.
 When it comes time for marital property distribution, be sure to have an experienced attorney on your contact list.
 The team at the Law Office of Kent L. Greenberg specializes in a range of family law matters, and we’ll make sure you understand the ups and downs of distributing shared property at the end of a marriage.
-Our attorneys based in Owings Mills, MD are proud to have helped so many people successfully resolve divorce issues.
+Our attorneys based in Baltimore County, MD are proud to have helped so many people successfully resolve divorce issues.

 What Is Considered Marital Property?